-The basic flow is Setup -> Plan -> Act -> Review and Iterate.
+The flow is simple: Setup -> Plan -> Act -> Review and Iterate.

-- Setup - Ensure the right rules and tools are enabled, optionally gather important documentation or examples.
+- Setup - Ensuring the effective agent rules and tools are enabled.s.

-- Plan - Build a detailed plan based off your goals, requirements and ideation with the coding agent.
+- Plan - Building a detailed plan based on your goals, requirements and ideation with the coding agent.

 - Act - Perform the development tasks, in phases.

-- Review and Iterate - Review the work, update the plan and iterate as required.
+- Review and Iterate - Review the work, updating the plan and iterating as required.

 - Ensure any directories or files you don’t want Cline to read are excluded by adding them to a